Renewable Energy Solutions

 Today, there are about 80,000 dams in the U.S., but less than 3% of these dams produce power.
 There is a tremendous opportunity to generate more clean, renewable power at dams we’ve already built.
 The Oak Ridge National Lab estimates this potential at 12 GW.

-FDE Hydro is developing solutions to significantly reduce the cost for new hydropower construction by applying modular, precast technology – a proven technique that is prepared to revolutionize the way new projects are constructed.
+FDE Hydro has developed solutions to significantly reduce the cost for new hydropower construction by applying modular, precast technology – a proven technique that is prepared to revolutionize the way new projects are constructed.
 Precast reduces time, cost and risk in new-build projects.

 Decommissioning the Dam in 90 min